snibo13/projects/content/posts/fair.md

 ## Takeaways
 The experience I had with D'Manus was definitely an enjoyable one.
-The people I worked with were very elpful and made the objectives and rationales very clear.
+The people I worked with were very helpful and made the objectives and rationales very clear.
 They were always willing to provide feedback and gave ample oppourtunities for me to learn.
 The work was also very interesting in that it allowed me to interact with several different disciplines.
 I was responsible for the mechanical design of the rig, but also the software that ran the tests, collected and analyzed the data.
-I got experience with low level programming of for sensor interaction and pulling that data up to a higher level to allow for simpler analysis.
+I got experience with low level programming for sensor interaction and pulling that data up to a higher level to allow for simpler analysis.